-Parking Enforcement Officers - Students conduct core campus and parking facility safety patrols on foot.
+Parking Enforcement Officers - Students conduct core campus and parking facility safety patrols on foot and in vehicles.

 Safety Escorts - Police officers and security guards are available to provide safety escorts.

 Tip: To enhance personal safety, and especially after an evening class, walk with friends or someone from class that you know well.